 The strategic plan process has proved almost as valuable as the results.
 The value of inclusion drives us to reach far beyond our college leadership team, forming Strategic Planning Task Forces comprised of students, staff, faculty and members of our community.
 The Task Forces conduct environmental assessments by reviewing internal and external data as well as stakeholder surveys.
 Once the environmental assessment is complete, the Task Forces draft strategic goals and major objectives; then, units across the College develop their ideas for possible tactics and measurements.

 Implementation of our strategic plans has already led to many successes, including higher retention and graduation rates, more funds for scholarships, and a closer alignment between the college and the regional workforce.
 We welcome anybody who shares in our commitment to student success to join these efforts.

 Students succeed at PPCC

-Our mission is to provide high quality, educational opportunities accessible to all, with a focus on student success and community needs, including:
+Our mission is to provide high quality educational opportunities to all with a focus on student success and community needs, including

-- occupational programs for youth and adults in career and technical fields,
+· Occupational programs, including certificates, associate and bachelor degrees, for youth and adults in career and technical fields;